“Fattertainment” – Obesity in the Media

 To view a PDF version of this article, click here.

 There’s the The Biggest Loser on NBC, More to Love on FOX, and don’t forget Oxygen’s Dance Your Ass Off.
 Even with such provocative titles, these are some of the more innocuous examples.
-It seems that everywhere you turn these days, whether it be reality shows, movies, YouTube, television ads or news reports, an obese person is being ridiculed.
+It seems that everywhere you turn these days, whether it be reality shows, movies, YouTube, television ads or news reports, a person with obesity is being ridiculed.

-Movies like The Nutty Professor, Norbit and Shallow Hal, where actors dress up in fat suits and engage in clichéd slapstick (like getting stuck in small spaces because of their girth), have earned millions of dollars at the box office by mocking the obese.
+Movies like The Nutty Professor, Norbit and Shallow Hal, where actors dress up in fat suits and engage in clichéd slapstick (like getting stuck in small spaces because of their girth), have earned millions of dollars at the box office by mocking individuals with obesity.
 This phenomenon even earned the unwelcome label – “fattertainment” – media that is both immensely popular and a breeding ground for obesity stereotypes.

 Interestingly, very few people have called foul on our culture’s fascination with fat humor.
 The question is, why?
-In a world where there are very few remaining social groups to laugh at, why is it okay to make fun of obese people?
+In a world where there are very few remaining social groups to laugh at, why is it okay to make fun of people with obesity?

 Researchers have attempted to document this trend commonly referred to as “weight bias in the media.”
 Studies have analyzed primetime television shows and movies and found that overweight female characters are often teased and insulted by male characters, which is followed by audience laughter.

 Even children’s programs and movies communicate negative messages about being overweight.
 Studies show that overweight cartoon characters are typically depicted as unattractive, unintelligent, unhappy and cruel.
-In 40 percent of children’s movies, at least one obese character is disliked, and in over half of children’s movies, an obese character is shown thinking about or eating food.
+In 40 percent of children’s movies, at least one character with obesity is disliked, and in over half of children’s movies, a character with obesity is shown thinking about or eating food.

 Think about Harry Potter’s cousin, Dudley, a character who is portrayed as dim-witted, greedy, mean `and fat.
 Research also shows that grade-school children learn to make fun of overweight peers from watching television and playing video games.